Hongru0306/Hongru0306/README.md

 - 🌱 I'm a graduate student, studying in Tongji university.

-- 💬 My research fields are CV, LLM and LMM.
+- 💬 My research fields are CV, LLM and ALM.

 ## Interest 👨🏽‍💻
 - NLP : Large Language Model, Prompt Engineering and more things about NLP.